Growing Honey Rock & Tiger Melons at Home

 Tiger Melons

-Tiger melons are far more ancient.
+Tiger melons are far more ancient, which is why they’re so much fun.
 They hail from ancient Persia, and their dramatic orange stripes and fragrant white flesh made them a delicacy across the Middle East.
 By the time they reached Western seed catalogs, they already carried centuries of cultivation and admiration.

-They’re not your typical melon, these are intensely aromatic, floral, and almost perfumed.
+They’re not your typical melon, these are intensely aromatic, floral, and almost perfumed when you just walk by them on the vines.

 You can find both honey rock seeds and tiger melon seeds on Amazon (these are the same ones I used to begin this little greenhouse opera).